 If you’re hoping to be extra organised when cleaning kitchen appliances, Real Simple has devised a useful checklist that you can work your way through!

 As the living room is filled with considerably more furniture than any other room in the home, it is one of the biggest culprits for collecting dust.
 During your Spring cleaning quest, make it your mission to thoroughly dust all surfaces in the living room.
 Clear ornaments from cabinets, take books from their shelves and pull out the TV stand.
 It is important while dusting that you open windows wide, so the room is filled with fresh air and dirt is not settling over your freshly cleaned surfaces.
-We strongly recommend using a microfibre cloth as they are filled with tiny fibres woven together that work as a net to trap dust, dirt and debris making your job a whole lot easier!
+We strongly recommend using a microfibre cloth as they are filled with tiny fibres woven together that work as a net to trap dust, dirt and debris, making your job a whole lot easier!

-If you’re feeling a little dubious about making a bolder interior design statement in your home, not to worry, even the smallest of vibrant touches can make the world of difference.
+If you’re feeling a little dubious about making a bolder interior design statement in your home, not to worry, even the smallest of vibrant touches can make a world of difference.
 Whether you place patterned cushions on your sofa, fit a brightly coloured bedcover or fill a lively vase with blooming flowers, there are a plethora of simple, easy ways to add colour to your property without going too extravagant.

-Getting your home Spring-ready and working your way through the tedious cleaning checklist doesn’t have to be a dull task.
+Working your way through the tedious cleaning checklist doesn’t have to be a dull task.
 With thorough planning and ensuring that you carry out each task with care, your home can be entirely decluttered and cleaned in as little as a day.